 This program addresses the unmet needs tied to providing new resilient, affordable housing to improve the housing stock in the disaster-impacted MID areas.
-The State intends to market to first-time homebuyers to assist with the disaster's impact on the rental community but will not restrict the program to first-time homebuyers.
-The State currently anticipates the creation of 115 new single family housing units over the life of this program.
+The State intends to market to renters affected by the derecho to help address the disaster's impact on the rental community but will not restrict the program to derecho-impacted persons as the affordable housing stock overall was severely impacted by the disaster.
+The State currently anticipates the creation of 194 new rental housing units over the life of this program.